paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 The very first osu! remix contest began on 6 May 2016. "osu! remix" was a new type of contest that challenged participants to make a remix of the song "[circles!](https://soundcloud.com/nekodex/circles "SoundCloud")" by [nekodex](https://osu.ppy.sh/users/102).
 As reward, the grand prize winner (chosen by osu! staff) would have their remix featured in osu! along with $250 USD in osu!store credit, a profile badge, and an official beatmapping contest featuring the remix; a secondary winner (chosen by community vote) would recieve $50 USD in osu!store credit.
 The deadline for the contest was set to be 9 July 2016 (00:00:00 UTC) [[15]][r].

-A request for "early bird contributors" was amade by [peppy](https://osu.ppy.sh/users/2) on 18 May 2016.
+A request for "early bird contributors" was made by [peppy](https://osu.ppy.sh/users/2) on 18 May 2016.
 The request specifically asked for individuals with knowledge in [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language) "Wikipedia") 6.0 and enough free time and willingness to help clean-up and refractor large areas of the code base for osu!lazer [[16]][r]. peppy also later asked for "reinforcements" in the form of more "early bird contributors" that were familiar with [Laravel](https://en.wikipedia.org/wiki/Laravel "Wikipedia") and [React](https://en.wikipedia.org/wiki/React_(JavaScript_library) "Wikipedia") [[17]][r].

 ## June